-Does My Lawn Need Dethatching?
+Does My Minneapolis Lawn Need aDethatching Service?

-An easy way to tell if your lawn needs dethatching is by measuring the thatch layer with a ruler.
+An easy way to tell if your Minneapolis lawn needs grass dethatching service is by measuring the thatch layer with a ruler.
 If the layer is ½ to ¾ inches thick, there is no need to take action.
 This amount of thatch helps to cushion the soil from compaction, insulate the grass from extreme temperature swings, and slow water loss in dry conditions.
-When lawn thatch measures more than ¾ inches, dethatching becomes a necessity.
+When lawn thatch measures more than ¾ inches, lawn dethatching service becomes a necessity.
 This much thatch prevents sunlight from reaching lower parts of grass blades, blocks nutrients from reaching the soil and soaks up water, raising the risk of grass diseases.
 Another way to detect excessive thatch is to run your fingers through the turf — if there is too much resistance to do this effortlessly, thatch may be piling too high in your lawn.

 How Does a Lawn Dethatching Service Work?

 When you hire Green Stuff for a dethatching service, our Minneapolis-based team of experts use professional lawn care thatch removal equipment prepared to meet the unique needs of your lawn.
 Our primary dethatching tool is known as a vertical cutter, which features blades that lift thatch away from the soil.
 Typically these blades don’t dip more than a half-inch into the soil, protecting your grass roots from damage.
 Going over the lawn once with a vertical cutter will remove a majority of problematic thatch, but we go over the lawn multiple times to ensure a clean sweep.
 We take a methodical approach to our lawn dethatching services, which typically includes: